Lobectomy for Mesothelioma

 The goals of surgery and the procedure chosen depend on the stage of the cancer and the patient’s health and preferences.

-Surgery for mesothelioma might have a curative intent if the patient got an early diagnosis.
+Surgery for mesothelioma might be curative if the patient received an early diagnosis.
 For instance, an extrapleural pneumonectomy removes a significant amount of tissue and may lead to remission.

 For later stages, surgical procedures are considered palliative to relieve symptoms associated with mesothelioma while extending life as possible.[2]

 Most mesothelioma patients are somewhere between the two extremes.
-A surgery, such as a lobectomy, may be used to remove as much malignant tissue as possible to reduce symptoms.
+Surgery, such as a lobectomy, may be used to remove as much malignant tissue as possible to reduce symptoms.
 This procedure can improve survival times.

 What Is a Lobectomy?